GsDevKit/GsDevKit_home/docs/gettingStartedWithTode.md

 ![open tode shell][1]

-*If an error occurs while attempting to open the tODE shell, try a [tODE Test Login][4] for getting help diagnosing the problem.*
+*If an error occurs while attempting to open the tODE shell, try a
+![tODE Test Login][4]
+to get more information for diagnosing the problem.*

 ####Open a tODE project list